onfido/onfido-android-sdk/README.md

 ## Custom biometric token storage

-When using the decentralized authentication solution, by default the SDK manages biometric token storage.
+When using the authentication with local storage solution, by default the SDK manages biometric token storage.
 The SDK also allows the clients to take control of the token lifecycle and exposes an API to override the default implementation to read and write the token, so it can be stored on device, in cloud, in a keystore or on your premises.

 #### Implementation
 1. Provide a custom implementation for `BiometricTokenCallback`